Jump to content

 AirVPN Staff

-Staff got a reaction from HUHHII in New 10 Gbit/s server available (SE) and replacement ...
+Staff got a reaction from gundamlord in Two new 10 Gbit/s servers available (NL) ...

 Hello!

-We're very glad to inform you a new 10 Gbit/s full duplex servers located in Stockholm, Sweden, is available: Segin.
+We're very glad to inform you that two new 10 Gbit/s full duplex servers located in Amsterdam, the Netherlands, are available: Taiyangshou and Vindemiatrix.

 Full IPv6 support is included as well.